 - The consumer may prohibit the use of information in his or her file in connection with future prescreened offers of credit or insurance by contacting the notification system established by the CRA that provided the report.
 The statement must include the address and toll-free telephone number of the appropriate notification system.

 In addition, once the Federal Trade Commission by rule has established the format, type size, and manner of the disclosure required by Section 615(d), users must be in compliance with the rule.
-The FTC’s regulations will be at www.ftc.gov/credit.
+Visit the Federal Trade Commission to see regulations.

 VIII.
 OBLIGATIONS OF RESELLERS